bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

    Authentication Section

-Configures the authentication that is sent to the remote web service.
+Configures the authentication scheme and data used to authenticate with the remote web service.
 The following attributes are available in the *Authentication* section:

 - :guilabel:`Type`
   The authentication type to be used.
-The available authentication types depends on the selected library.
+The available authentication types depend on the selected library.

 - :guilabel:`Username`
   Name of the user used to authenticate the client.
 Will be stored as a